-West Nile virus (WNV) is a potentially serious illness.
+West Nile virus (WNV) is a potentially serious illness spread by the bite of an infected mosquito.
 Experts believe WNV is established as a seasonal epidemic in North America that flares up in the summer and continues into the fall.

 Preventing the spread of West Nile virus

-Reporting Dead Birds
+Report Dead Birds

-If it is determined the bird needs to be collected for West Nile virus testing, you will be instructed to call the Milwaukee Health Department, or your local health department, to arrange for shipping.
+If it is determined the bird needs to be collected for West Nile virus testing, you will be instructed to call the City of Milwaukee Health Department or your local health department to arrange for shipping.
 If you need to pick up the dead bird, or you are instructed to simply dispose of it: avoid bare-handed contact and use gloves or an inverted plastic bag to place the bird carcass in a garbage bag and dispose of it with your routine trash.
 Wash your hands thoroughly following disposal or handling, even if gloves are worn.
 There is no evidence that West Nile virus can be acquired by handling dead birds.
 West Nile virus is transmitted by mosquitoes, so the best way to protect yourself from West Nile virus is to avoid getting bitten by mosquitoes.

-West Nile Virus Case Data
+West Nile Virus Data and Information

 Click here to go to CDC's WNV: Information and Guidance for Clinicians web page.